ChienKangLu/Collaborative-ER-diagram-Learning-System/README.md

-# Online Collaboration ERD System
+# Collaborative ER diagram Learning System
-We design an online collaboration platform which is a collaborative learning environment used to integrate different knowledge (Entity-relationship model, ERD) from other team members.
-Through communicating with team members and observing other's idea, we hope this platform can accelerate knowledge integration and promote learning efficiency.
+We design Collaborative ER diagram Learning System which is a collaborative learning environment used to integrate different knowledge (Entity-relationship model, ERD) from other team members.
+Through communicating with team members and observing other's idea, we hope this system can accelerate knowledge integration and promote learning efficiency.

 ## Develop tools and techniques
 + Html5, css